 Does "Judge Not" Mean We Should Not Rebuke Evil?

-Many people think that Christians should not oppose the sins of others, especially the error of religious people.
-They say we should "judge not," have the "spirit of Christ," and love but not hate.
 Should we preach a positive message and not be negative or narrow-minded?
-What does the gospel really say?
-Did Jesus and early Christians rebuke evil?
+What does the Bible really say?
+Did Jesus and early Christians rebuke and criticize evil?
 Is it possible to "hate the sin but love the sinner"?

 Introduction: